winters5885/NSS-digital-nomad/README.md

 ### Context
 This project was a mid-stone group project completed at the Nashville Software School.
-Our Cohort was split into teams of four and given four weeks to design, build, and finish our application.
+Our Cohort was split into teams of four and given four weeks to design, build, and finish our cloud-native web-application.
 Following the SCRUM methodology we created our design and conducted two sprints.
 We split responsibilities throughout the project.
-During the first sprint I worked on the front end design to create the basic layout of our webpage, designed the first dropdown menu, buttons, and added logic to connect the front and back end through our API.
+During the first sprint I worked on the front end design to create the basic layout of our webpage, designed the first dropdown menu, buttons, and added logic to connect the front and back end through to our API.
 During the second sprint I moved to the back end and added functionality to save and retrieve favorite destinations using DynamoDB.
 I also contributed in the writing of unit tests for our JAVA classes.

 ### What I learned
 Through this project I learned how to connect the front and back ends through a custom API.
+This was a highlight for our whole team, we all cheered together as we witnessed our database populate tables on the front end for the first time!
 I learned how easy it is to over commit or under commit on sprint planning goals.
-Some features, especially in the beginning phases, took much longer than we expected, while others were completed faster as my team gained experience.
+Some features, especially in the beginning phases, took much longer than we expected, while others were completed faster as my team and I gained experience.
 I learned how to collaborate and work as a team on a project from start to finish.
-As a team worked through challenges and frustrations, shared moments of success, and finished strong together!
+As a team, worked through challenges and frustrations, shared moments of success, and finished strong together!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>